Kay0s/TeamGenerator/README.md

 ## Overview

-As a manager, I want to be able to dynamically and quickly create a HTML files with employee's information using answers provided from Inquirer NPM.
+As a manager, I want to be able to dynamically and quickly create an HTML file with employees' information using answers provided from Inquirer NPM.

 ## Table of Contents